Chocolate Chip or Chunk Cookies

 Ingredients are best weighed for accuracy.
 If you are heavy handed with the sugar, they will cook runnier, leaving you with a flatter, crispier cookie.
 That’s not what I’m what I really like in a chocolate chip cookie, but if that’s what you like, enjoy.
 Too much flour and you’ll loose the chewiness that make these so tasty.
 If you make the cookies bigger, drop the temp.
 25° and increase the baking times.
 This recipe is easily doubled, so make more dough than what you need and freeze the extra.
 There should always be some cookie dough ready to bake in the freezer.

 For the uninitiated on cookie log rolling, here is a quick tip on how to roll your cookie dough into a log: Lay out a sheet of plastic wrap.
 Lay the roughly shaped log on the wrap and roll it up inside the plastic wrap.
 Smooth out the log, using your thumb and forefinger in an “ok” sign, and by rolling the log on the counter top or cutting board.
-When the log is even, unwrap the plastic wrap to remove all the wrinkles, then roll it up again, smooth as silk.
+When the log is even, unwrap the plastic wrap to remove all the wrinkles, then roll it up again, smooth as silk (sort of).

-All of you twitter followers were delightfully tormented and teased by my precious Diane with pics of these chocolate chunk cookies presented in a tantalizing fashion.
+All of you twitter followers were delightfully tormented and teased by my precious Diane with pics of these chocolate chip cookies presented in a tantalizing fashion.
 In order to not be out brattied by her, I won’t be sharing the secret sweetness with the rest of you.
 Not yet.
 Maybe tomorrow.
 However, today everyone will be getting the basic recipe for these delectable chocolate chunk cookies.
 So tune in tomorrow for Part 2 of Chocolate Chunk Cookies, and until then pull out the good butter and make your sweetie a batch of chocolate joy!

-Chocolate Chunk Cookies Recipe
+Chocolate Chip or Chunk Cookies

 - 2 large Eggs

-- 1 t Vanilla Extract
+- 1 teaspoon Vanilla Extract

-- 350 g (.75 lb) Dark Chocolate (cut into 1/2" chunks or smaller)
+- 12 oz.
+(350g or .75 lb) Dark Chocolate (cut into 1/2" chunks or smaller) , or dark chocolate chips